 DOE modified the general approach for split-system coil-only air conditioner replacement units at 15 SEER and above, for which many consumers would incur a very large additional cost (an average of \$959) to install a furnace fan kit (as explained in section IV.F.1).
-DOE believes that for much of the market, this cost would constrain demand for split-system coil-only air conditioner replacement units at 15 SEER and above.
-Thus, in analyzing standards cases below 15 SEER, as well as the base case, DOE forecast that the market shares of units at 15 SEER and above would remain at the 2016 level.
+DOE believes that for much of the market, this cost would constrain demand for split-system coil-only air conditioner replacement units at 15 SEER and above, Thus, in analyzing standards cases below 15 SEER, as well as the base case, DOE forecast that the market shares of units at 15 SEER and above would remain at the 2016 level.

 For split-system coil-only air conditioner replacement units, DOE also analyzed a sensitivity case that reflects a more sophisticated model of efficiency market shares than the reference case analysis.
 In this case, there is a gradual shift of efficiency in the base case, with the rate of shift dependent on the price difference between an efficiency market share and the next highest efficiency market share.
-DOE calibrated the parameters of this model to the observed ĥistorical shift rate without tax incentives.
+DOE calibrated the parameters of this model to the observed historical shift rate without tax incentives.
 The result of this model is that while there is more market shifting over the long term forecast to the very high efficiency levels, there is slower market shifting at the lower efficiency levels earlier in the forecast period.
 In analyzing standards cases below 15 SEER, DOE forecast that the market shares of units at 15 SEER and above would be no greater than the base case.
-The results of this sensitivity in terms of the consumer NPV are presented in section V.B.3.a.
-More discussion along with detailed results from the sensitivity calculation are provided in appendix 10-D of the TSD.